Consequences of symmetry-breaking on conformal defect data: An avant-go ut of displacinos

 In the special case where we take $\cO,\bar \cO$ to be the displacino itself, these reduce to two independent sum rules which may be chosen as the first and third ones above.

-It is possible that the defect still preserves some amount of supersymmetry, the minimal amount being two supercharges.
+It is possible that the defect still preserves some amount of supersymmetry, the minimal amount being two supercharges \footnote{See \cite{Agmon:2020pde} for a full classification of allowed supersymmetric line defects.}.
 In this case the displacino and displacement operators are related by supersymmetry and so are their correlation functions.
 Using this we have succeeded in verifying that at least some of the displacement sum rules then reduce to the above.